 The Company has entered into operating leases on its machinery and equipment, with lease terms between three and five years.
-Additionally, in connection with Stelco Inc.'s emergence from CCAA, Stelco Inc.'s sold and leased back the land on which HW and LEW are situated on a 25 year lease.
+Additionally, in connection with the Company's emergence from CCAA, the Company sold and leased back the land on which HW and LEW are situated on a 25 year lease.